 “That house is clearly haunted, I mean just look at it!”

 The Doctor (Peter Capaldi) – A perfectly normal university staff member… Who once travelled in time and space… and is an alien.
-Other than, normal.
+Other than that, normal.

 Bill Potts (Pearl Mackie) – After some “fun” times in the TARDIS, going to the future and the past, Bill is settling back into her normal life… because that always goes well!